qinok01/yhack/README.md

 ### Audio Interface
 - **Vosk API**: Used for real-time speech recognition as a partial solution when OpenAI’s real-time API documentation was not fully available.
 It processes the audio commands from users and provides speech feedback.
-- **OpenAI Realtime API**: Provides human like responses and emotion to engage people in thier workouts.
+- **OpenAI Realtime API**: Provides human like responses and emotion to engage people in their workouts.

-##Installation
+## Installation

-# Clone the repository
+### Clone the repository
 git clone https://github.com/yourusername/fivi-ai-trainer.git

-# Navigate to the project directory
+### Navigate to the project directory
-cd fivi-ai-trainer
+cd yhack

-# Install backend dependencies
+### Install backend dependencies
+cd backend
 pip install -r requirements.txt

-# Install frontend dependencies
+### Install frontend dependencies
+cd ..
 cd frontend
 npm install

-# Return to the root directory
+### Run frontend
+npm run dev

+### Run backend servers
 cd ..
+cd backend
+python main.py
+python query.py
+python find_keyword.py
+python text-to-speech.py

+### Open Web App
+Open your browser and navigate to http://localhost:5173 Allow camera and microphone access when prompted Follow on-screen instructions to begin your AI-guided workout

+## Future Enhancements

+- Integrate OpenAI's real-time API for improved speech recognition and synthesis.
+- Expand exercise library with more complex movements and full workout routines.
+- Implement user accounts for progress tracking and personalized workout plans.
+- Develop mobile applications for iOS and Android platforms.

+## Contributing

+We welcome contributions to Fivi!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature/your-feature-name`.
+5. Submit a pull request.

+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.